 ika Moana of the Honu ika Moana – This is the sister ride to the Honu and it’s the big green raft ride which is called the Whale.
 This ride was similar to the Honu, but not quite as intense.
 It also didn’t have spraying mist in your face the whole time, which made it a better experience for me!
 I really liked this one a lot.

 Maku of the Maku Puihi – Orange family raft ride.
 Puihi of the Maku Puihi – Green family raft ride.
 On a lot of these water slides the attendants require you to take off your glasses (or hold them) unless you have some sort of strap.
-I don’t go to theme parks anymore without my favorite strap for my glasses… we have lovingly named it THE GEEK STRAP.
+The Croakies brand on Amazon are really good.
+I don’t go to theme parks anymore without my favorite strap for my glasses.

 Lazy and NOT so lazy rivers…